tomokat/supabase-llm-benchmark-viewer/README.md

 ## Database Schema

-The application is designed to work with the following table schema in your Supabase project:
+The application is designed to work with the following table schema in your Supabase project, which is generated from the another CLI tool that I made [supabase-llm-usage-benchmark](https://github.com/tomokat/supabase-llm-usage-benchmark)

 ```sql
 create table llm_usage_benchmark (